translate/translate/docs/commands/rewrite_style.rst

 --rewrite=STYLE
 ***************

-podebug allows you to rewrite the output text in a number of ways.
+:doc:`podebug` allows you to rewrite the output text in a number of ways.

 .. _pages/toolkit/rewrite_style#xxx:

 xxx
 ===

-The source text is surrounded by xxx as follows
+The target text is surrounded by ``xxx`` as follows

 .. code-block:: po